YousifAdel170/Movies-App-/README.md

 4. **Language Toggle**: The app supports toggling between Arabic and English, updating both the UI and the content based on the selected language.
 5. **Theme Toggle**: Switch between dark and light modes for a customized viewing experience.
 This can be achieved using a button that toggles a dark-mode class or a React context to manage the theme state.
 6. **Responsive Design**: The app is built to be fully responsive, making it easy to use on mobile, tablet, and desktop devices.
+7. **Redux**: The app is now enhanced with Redux for better state management, including handling the dark mode, language, and movie data more efficiently.

 ## Contributing